 - Rehearse conversations with a friend or caregiver

 Humans are social by nature, and a lack of socialization can lead to loneliness, low self-esteem, reduced emotional functionality, mental health struggles and depression.
-Studies have shown that social isolation can even lead to more health problems.
-Many brain injury survivors may have fewer social experiences, leading to increased social isolation.
+Many individuals with brain injury may have fewer social experiences, leading to increased social isolation.
 This can be caused by:

 - Social difficulties